Kids costumes for Halloween are so versatile and many are basically dress up clothes!

 It can also increase their ability to work and interact with others.

-While playing “doctor” I once heard my daughter say to her younger brother, “this needle might hurt a bit, but you need it so you can be healthy.
+While playing “doctor” I have heard my daughter say to my son “this needle might hurt a bit, but you need it so you can be healthy.
 I don’t want to hurt you”.

 Stimulate Creativity and Imagination